redis/redis-doc/commands/cluster-meet.md

 Moreover `CLUSTER MEET` does not need to be reciprocal.
 If I send the command to A in order to join B, I don't need to also send it to B in order to join A.

-If  `cport` is not used, then cluster port of this node will be port + 10000.
+If the optional `cluster_bus_port` argument is not provided, the default of port + 10000 will be used.

 ## Implementation details: MEET and PING packets